CritFailMods/Icarus-Mods/README.md

 # CritFail Mods

 **Waste Not Mod**
-* Changes the 'Waste Not' talent to the 'What's This?" custom talent - instead of giving you a chance to yield extra stone, it now yields more of the same material as what you are mining, except for Platinum and Titanium, which have a chance to yield Exotic Ore as a secondary resource. % chance reduced to 1% per point invested.
+* Changes the 'Waste Not' talent to the 'What's This?" custom talent - instead of giving you a chance to yield extra stone, it now yields more of the same material as what you are mining, except for Platinum and Titanium, which have a chance to yield Exotic Ore as a secondary resource.
+2/5/10% chance based on number of points invested.

 **Linkarus Releveling Mod**
 * Hosted here so as not to lose it - this mod adjusts level rewards so that you continue to earn Talent points past the level cap of 50.
 Does not reward additional Solo tree Talent points.